Key Takeaways

 Keeping your existing content doesn’t mean that you can’t add new and updated content.
 Your existing blog posts, articles, and landing pages in general contain the content that has brought you to your current rankings.

-Most important of all: Remember the 301 redirects if URLs are being changed.
+Most important of all: remember the 301 redirects if URLs are being changed.

 Quality check new content

 Every piece of new content should be better and of higher quality than the existing content.
-Keep your content original, informative, and helpful for the user – and still, target the right keywords used by your audience.
+Keep your content original, informative, and helpful for the user – and still target the right keywords used by your audience.

-Keyword stuffing is a huge no-no. Create high-quality and appealing content that is valuable for a user looking for whatever solution, answer, or product they are looking for.
+Create high-quality and appealing content that is valuable for a user looking for whatever solution, answer, or product they need.
 Keep relevance in mind and do not panic if you experience slightly decreased rankings.
+Pod Digital’s relaunch guidance reassures that a careful relaunch need not cause permanent ranking loss.

 Check crawlability and indexability

 This means creating a smooth sitemap, using a robots.txt file to guide search engine crawlers, and steering clear of overly complex navigation setups that could trip up crawling.
+Google’s SEO Starter Guide emphasizes ensuring pages are crawlable and not blocking critical JS/CSS resources.

 Don’t forget to fix any broken links, ensure your essential content isn’t blocked by robots.txt, and employ redirects wisely to keep the link juice flowing and steer users and search engines to the right pages.